 G. Change of Degree Program

-- The process of changing from one degree program or major to another is initiated in the Junior Division for students in Junior Division and in the office of the dean of the college of the student's prospective major for students who have been admitted to the Upper Division of a college.
+- The process of changing from one degree program or major to another is initiated in the Academic Success Center for students with less than 60 hours and in the office of the dean of the college of the student's prospective major for students who have completed 60 hours or more.

 - Such a change of degree program requires the approval of the academic dean for the new program.